-The computation of Buildable Design Score for a project involves the summation of Buildable Design Score attained for structural systems, wall systems and other buildable features.
-The maximum Buildable Design Score achievable for a project is 100 points.
+The computation of Buildable Design Score for a project involves the summation of Buildable Design Score attained for structural systems, wall systems, DfMA technologies and buildable features.
+The maximum Buildable Design Score achievable for a project is 110 points.

-The allocation of points to structural systems, wall systems and other buildable features is based on manpower consumption.
+The allocation of points to structural systems, wall systems, DfMA technologies and buildable features is based on manpower consumption.